arjun-menon/pypage/ReadMe.rst

 **Why use pypage?**

 - Easy to pick up.
 Syntax similar to Python's.
-- You need an eval-based temaplting engine.
+- You need an eval-based templating engine.

 **What does it look like?**